18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-interview-process/index.md

 - Write a docker command
 - Write a shell script
 - Solve coding tests
+- Train a machine learning model
-- Design and implement a machine learning system/infrastructure, either a _simple_ one or an _end-to-end_ one that has the capability of testability, high availability, scalability, extendability, maintainability, adaptability, reliability, and lots of other \*_-bility_.
+- Design and implement a machine learning system or a machine learning infrastructure, either a _simple_ one or an _end-to-end_ one that has the capability of testability, high availability, scalability, extendability, maintainability, adaptability, reliability, and lots of other \*_-bility_.
 - etc.

 The Homework round usually comes with a deadline.
 It can be 1 hour, 2 hours, three days, one week, or two weeks, depending on the complexity of the problem.